allenanswerzq/llmcc/doc/testing.md

 * `--- expect:symbols ---` stores a textual snapshot of the symbol table derived
   from the resolver.
 * `--- expect:graph ---` records the DOT output from `ProjectGraph::render_design_graph()`,
-  allowing callers to lock down dependency edges.
+  allowing callers to lock down dependency edges visually.
+* `--- expect:bind ---` lists the block-level dependency relations (the
+  `DependsOn` edges) in a stable textual format, useful when you care about relationships but not the DOT syntax.
 * Additional expectation kinds (parse trees, CLI output, etc.) can be layered on later; unsupported kinds trigger a helpful error.